Posted By: admin Posted On: 2024-09-03

 President Boakai said the advocacy for vocational training and his belief in the power of hard work and enterprise by Mr. Washington "led to the establishment of the famous Booker T. Washington Institute in Liberia in 1929.
 The Institute, the country's first agricultural and vocational school, had and continues to impact the country's economic and social development.
 His project in Liberia has inspired generations of Liberians to pursue education and business endeavors to improve livelihoods, sustain families, and build their communities," but is met with a plethora of opportunities as well as challenges.

-for Black businesses to leverage and commit to fostering a business-friendly environment, encouraging investment across various sectors with the launch of the "ARREST Agenda," designed to focus on investment and development in agriculture, roads and infrastructure; as well as the rule of law, education, health and sanitation, and tourism," he said.
+Liberia's natural wealth offers some of the best opportunitiesfor Black businesses to leverage and commit to fostering a business-friendly environment, encouraging investment across various sectors with the launch of the "ARREST Agenda," designed to focus on investment and development in agriculture, roads and infrastructure; as well as the rule of law, education, health and sanitation, and tourism," he said.

 During the news conference he elaborated in more detail, emphasizing a few sectors with investment potential: